11 Party Etiquette Tips to Make you the Perfect Guest

 11. Thank the host

 Etiquette dictates that the host should be thanked twice.
 Once on your way out and then again the following day via call, text or email.
-In formal occasions, it is still customary to follow up with a handwritten note.
+In formal occasions, it’s still customary to follow up with a handwritten note.